 So it's best to turn off Bluetooth when you're not using it.

-You go to your favorite cafe and you're automatically logged in without having to do a thing.
+You go to your favorite cafe or restaurant, and your device will automatically log into their WiFi network without having to do a thing.

 That's really useful, right?